-Hopefully, our analysis of each machine will be helpful in allowing you to make a well-informed purchasing decision.
+Hopefully, my analysis of each blower will be helpful in allowing you to make a well-informed purchasing decision.

 Warranties usually differ from manufacturer to manufacturer.
 Also, most of them are voided if you use your blower for commercial use, so be sure to read the fine print.

 All of the models I recommend have at least a